rubencg195/aws-nvidia-dgl-gnn-xgboost/README.md

 # Place train_transaction.csv and train_identity.csv in the data/ folder
 ```

-**Note**: The `train_transaction.csv` file (652MB) is too large for GitHub and is excluded from version control.
-Download it from the Kaggle competition page.
+**Note**: The `train_transaction.csv` file (652MB) is tracked with Git LFS.
+If downloading from Kaggle, ensure you have the complete dataset including both train_transaction.csv and train_identity.csv files.

-3. Initialize OpenTofu:
+4. Initialize OpenTofu:
 ```bash
 tofu init
 ```